anb0037/comp4970_DATA_MINING/README.md

 ## Parameter specification

-dataset_prefix: indicates which dataset to use, defaults to 'MUTAG' ('DD', 'Enzymes', 'IMDB-BINARY', 'IMDB-MULTI', 'MUTAG', 'NCI1', 'NCI109', 'PROTEINS', 'REDDIT-BINARY')
+dataset_prefix: indicates which dataset to use, defaults to 'MUTAG' ('DD', 'ENZYMES', 'IMDB-BINARY', 'IMDB-MULTI', 'MUTAG', 'NCI1', 'NCI109', 'PROTEINS', 'REDDIT-BINARY')

 kernel_type: indicates which kernel to use for descriptor calculation ('heat', 'wave')